 — Eva Selhub, MD

-Thus, integrating healthy eating habits and nutritional foods into our lives are both crucial for a better physical and mental health.
-Though the process to achieve these changes can be difficult, support is available to help you start the road toward a nutritious lifestyle.
+Integrating healthy eating habits and nutritional foods into our lives is crucial for both better physical and mental health.
+The connection between nutrition and optimal brain health can be strengthened through dietary changes that are both simple and delicious.
+Though the process to achieve these changes can be difficult, support is available to help you start the road toward a more nutritious lifestyle.

 Nutritional Support And WHY It Matters